- Our Services

 Military families stationed overseas and within the U.S. are eligible to adopt children from the U.S. foster care system.

-Adoption and Foster Care Resources for Minority Families
+Resources for Minority Families

 A list of resources for prospective adoptive and foster minority families.